ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ### `websubhub:Controller` parameter

-Along with the configuration for `websubhub:ServiceConfig` the developer needs to have a way to mark specific subscription/unsubscription as auto-verifiable.
+Along with the configuration for `websubhub:ServiceConfig` the developer needs to have a way to mark specific subscription/unsubscription as verified.
 For that we need to introduce an optional parameter to the `onSubscription` and `onUnsubscription` remote methods of the `websubhub:Service`.

 ```ballerina
     public type Controller client object {